 The other 10 mgd

 How are the 27 water agency customers of the SFPUC doing at developing their own 10 mgd of alternative supplies?
 For years, wholesale customers have been more aggressive at developing alternative sources such as recycled water and groundwater than San Francisco has—because they've had to be.
 Growth in demand among customers on the Peninsula has required water agencies there to better match water resource types with needs.
-Contractual limits on water from San Francisco and regulatory constraints on wastewater effluent have essentially forced a few of these utilities to develop recycled water to reduce sewer overflows and prevent further deterioration of water quality in San Francisco Bay.
+Contractual limits on water from San Francisco and regulatory constraints on wastewater effluent have essentially forced a few of these utilities to develop recycled water to reduce sewer overflows and prevent further deterioration of water quality in San Francisco Bay.<!-- emergency well photo -->

 The 27 water agencies today make up the difference between the 184 mgd they are guaranteed by the SFPUC and the 292 mgd they actually use by drawing on alternative surface and groundwater supplies, the State Water Project, recycled water and conservation.
 In the purchase request considered in the original process of the Water System Improvement Program, wholesale customers sought an additional 25 mgd of Hetch Hetchy regional water supplies to support demand in 2030.
 Wholesale customers already recycle more than 15 mgd, and are committed to 38 mgd of conservation through programs and plumbing code savings by 2030.
 The additional 10 mgd they must make up on top of these plans will come from even more aggressive implementation of water conservation and efficiency, and expanding production of existing water recycling plants.
 Many cities on the Peninsula and in the South Bay have requirements for plumbing retrofits upon the sale of a property, like the SFPUC's "retrofit-on-resale" legislation.
 The Bay Area Water Supply and Conservation Agency, which represents 26 of the 27 wholesale customers in negotiation with the SFPUC and has state authority to plan and implement water conservation and water supply programs, holds low-water landscaping classes throughout the region.
 It also has developed model ordinances for cities to adopt water-saving requirements for indoor and outdoor water use, and require disclosure of a property's water use upon its resale.